CAG 2021: 71st Annual Meeting & Conference

 more than ever, geographic scholarship, ideas, perspectives, and tools remain effective means by which to enhance greater understanding, cooperation, empathy, and equity in the face of societal and, indeed, global issues and challenges.

 Those wishing to organize special sessions (papers or panel discussion) must provide a session title and up to 250-word description.
-If the names of presenters or panelists are known, please also provide this information.
+If the names of presenters or panelists are known at time of submission, please also provide this information.
+If not, please provide these details to email@example.com by the submission deadline for individual submissions (26 March 2021).

 Dr. Catherine Nolin